awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

 1. Identify noncompliant instances by using the Compliance API or the Systems Manager Compliance console\.

 **Note**
 Chef uses a client on your instances to process the profile\.
 You don't need to install the client\.
-When Systems Manager executes the AWS\-RunInspecChecks SSM document, the system checks if the client is installed\.
+When Systems Manager runs the AWS\-RunInspecChecks SSM document, the system checks if the client is installed\.
 If not, Systems Manager installs the Chef client during the scan, and then uninstalls the client after the scan is completed\.

 ## Running an InSpec Compliance Scan<a name="integration-chef-inspec-running"></a>

-This section includes information about how to execute an InSpec Compliance scan by using the Systems Manager console and the AWS CLI\.
+This section includes information about how to run an InSpec Compliance scan by using the Systems Manager console and the AWS CLI\.
 The console procedure shows you how to configure State Manager to run the scan\.
 The AWS CLI procedure shows you how to configure Run Command to run the scan\.

 ### Running an InSpec Compliance Scan with State Manager by Using the Console<a name="integration-chef-inspec-running-console"></a>